 Diana Elder AGⓇ is a professional genealogist accredited in the Gulf South region of the United States.She serves as a Commissioner for The International Commission for the Accreditation of Professional Genealogists (ICAPGen).
 Diana first used Y-DNA in 2009 to connect her Texas Royston family to the descendants of John Royston, born 1610 of Virginia.
 Since then Diana has continued adding to her DNA knowledge and experience.
 In 2018 she completed the Advanced DNA course, “A Practical Approach: Establishing Genealogical Proof with DNA” at the Salt Lake Institute of Genealogy and regularly uses DNA in her client work as well as her own family history research.
 Diana is the author of the bestselling book, Research Like a Pro: A Genealogist’s Guide and the creator of the Research Like a Pro study group and e-Course.
 Diana and her daughter, Nicole Dyer are the hosts of the Research Like a Pro Genealogy Podcast and share research tips on their website, FamilyLocket.com.
 Follow Diana’s case study for using DNA and traditional genealogy in her seven-part series, beginning with Creating an Objective for a DNA Research Project.

 Nicole Dyer is a professional genealogist, lecturer, and creator of FamilyLocket.com and The Research Like a Pro Genealogy Podcast.
 She is the co-author of Research Like a Pro: A Genealogist’s Guide.
-Nicole speaks at genealogy conferences and events including RootsTech and the National Genealogy Society Conference.
-She is the publicity chair at the Pima County Genealogy Society.
+Nicole speaks at genealogy conferences and events including RootsTech, the National Genealogy Society Conference, and institutes.
 She specializes in Southern United States research and enjoys incorporating DNA evidence into her research.
-She has completed the following genealogical institutes: Intermediate Foundations at Salt Lake Institute of Genealogy (SLIG) in Spring 2019, All-DNA Advanced Evidence Analysis Practicum at SLIG in Fall 2019, and Meeting Standards Using DNA Evidence – Research Strategies at SLIG in January 2020.
+She has completed the following genealogical institutes: Intermediate Foundations at Salt Lake Institute of Genealogy (SLIG), Introduction to Genetic Genealogy at SLIG, Advanced Methods at SLIG, All-DNA Advanced Evidence Analysis Practicum at SLIG, Meeting Standards Using DNA Evidence – Research Strategies at SLIG, and Advanced DNA Evidence at the Institute of Genealogical and Historical Research (IGHR).

 Robin Wirthlin is a professional genealogist specializing in DNA.
 Her background in genetic research, B.S. in Molecular Biology from BYU, and Certificate in Genealogical Research from Boston University, helps her solve complex genetic genealogy research problems.
-Robin loves using genetic genealogy to solve family history mysteries and breakthrough “brick walls.”
+Robin loves using genetic genealogy to solve family history mysteries and breakthrough brick walls.
 Her first solved case involving adoption and identification of birth parents was in 2015, and she has gone on to solve many others, including identifying the parents of previously unknown members of her own family.
-Robin teaches genealogy classes on local and county levels, and, most recently Healing and Family History- the Emotional Side of DNA, at Rootstech 2020.
+Robin teaches genealogy classes on local and county levels, and Rootstech.
 She attended I4GG Genetic Genealogy conferences: 2014; 2016; 2017, and NGS 2018.
 She completed studies at: Genealogical Research Institute of Pittsburgh (GRIP) – Chromosome Mapping in June 2018, Forensic Genealogy in July 2018, and Advanced Genetic Genealogy in July/August 2018; SLIG – Advanced Genealogical Methods, January 2019; SLIG Academy for Professionals – DNA and the 21st Century Professional, January 2019, and Project Management Essentials in Genealogy Research, January 2020.
 Robin blogs about streamlined ways of using DNA in family history research and helped develop the Research Like a Pro with DNA method.